 This state/local financed program provides limited financial assistance that cannot be provided through other means.
-This program may include medical care for the indigent, burial for the indigent and other emergency services.
+This program provides assistance to unattached children, that is, children that are not living with a relative.
 Local departments design GR Plans to meet the needs of their local community.
 Not all agencies offer General Relief as this an optional program.